Do your auto insurance and registration address have to match?

 - While you can use a PO box for mailing purposes on your insurance, you do have to provide a physical address as well

-Having all of the documentation that you need to prove you’re the owner of the vehicle and that you’re driving legally isn’t always enough.
+Your license, registration, and proof of insurance is a standard request made by police officers when you get pulled over.
+Having all the documentation you need to prove you’re the owner of the vehicle and that you’re driving legally isn’t always enough.

 You need to have your registration, but you also need that registration to match the name on your insurance card if you don’t want any further questioning.

 If the name and even the address is off, it could be a major red flag that could land you in court or worse.